Oven Installations: Things That You Need To Know

 However, unless the oven can be plugged into the wall socket and depending where you live, you may legally be required to hire a gas plumber or electrician to complete the task – as is the case in Australia and for oven installation in Melbourne.

 We cannot stress enough the importance of hiring professionals who have experience in this area.
-Not only will this ensure the new oven installed will fit in place and look nice, but ensure there are no electrical leaks, live wires or gas leaks which are a threat to safety.
+Not only will this ensure the new oven installed will fit in place and look nice, but ensure there are no electrical leaks, live wires or gas leaks which are a threat to safety which may require an oven repair.

 Much of the described above requires a qualified electrician, gas plumber of both to complete the task both legally, and, to attain manufacturers warranty on your oven oven.